shpaw415/bunext_mui/README.md

 - fix css variable not updating correcly
 - Select set value onMouseDown replacing onClick ( more responsive )
 - Snackbar is more stable and onOpen prop is supported

+## 0.1.14

+- fix Select dropdown not showing correcly and added dropDownSx & formatValue as props
+- add deps to clickawaylistener

+## 0.1.15

+- many performance updates